Search

 The “UCTA test of reasonableness”, amongst other matters, requires regard to be given as to whether the non-breaching party knew or ought reasonably to have known of the existence and the extent of the term (having regard, among other things, to any custom of the trade and any previous course of dealing between the parties).

-The guidance notes which accompany our template Terms and Conditions explain this subject in more detail in the context of the applicable form of template Terms and Conditions.
+The guidance notes which accompany our sample Terms and Conditions explain this subject in more detail in the context of the applicable form of template Terms and Conditions.

 Shopping Basket